 Cruises along the Beagle Channel depart regularly from Ushuaia tourist harbor and can last anything between 2 and a half and 8 hours, depending on the itinerary and the amount of stops along the way.
 The cruise I did lasted 4.5 hours and stopped at Isla de los Pájaros (Birds’ Island); Isla de los Lobos (Sea lions’ Island); Les Eclaireurs lighthouse and Isla Mirtillo, which is a penguins’ rockery.

 The price of the cruise varies depending on its duration.
-The one I did costed $75 USD, to which I had to add a $40 ARS tourist fee.
+Whatever tour you do, you’ll have to add a small tourist fee.

 Please note that only one company has permission to land at Isla Mirtillo to get even closer to the penguins.
 Frankly, I don’t see the need to disturb and even scare these lovely animals – you get to see them very well from the boat, which stops long enough for plenty of photo opportunities.